 Yes, Avira Password Manager is a safe program that secures your passwords using high-level encryption.
 Avira uses AES 256-bit encryption to secure all passwords in its cloud storage server.
 It also uses zero-knowledge infrastructure, meaning only you (not even Avira’s team) have access to your passwords and data.

 There’s also a two-step verification option, which requires users to input a one-time code (sent via SMS) to verify themselves before accessing any stored data (learn more about this in our review).

-While I thought Avira could offer a few more security features, including more advanced two-step verification options, I believe its current security practices would be good enough for most users.
+Avira could offer a few more security features, like more advanced two-step verification options — but its current security practices are good enough for most users.